MBrassey/webuntumac/launch/readme.md

 </strong><br>
 Click the title bar at the top of the novnc ubuntu window that says:
 <br><br><code>
-Connected (unencrypted) to: webuntu:1
+Connected (unencrypted) to: webuntumac:1
 </code><br><br>
 Your keyboard input now functions as expected.</p>

 <h1>How to Uninstall</h1>
 <p>
-Stop & Remove webuntu using this command within the Docker Terminal:
+Stop & Remove webuntumac using this command within the Docker Terminal:
 <br><br><code>
-docker stop $(docker ps -a -q | grep -v mattinclude/webuntu) && docker rmi -f mattinclude/webuntu
+docker stop $(docker ps -a -q | grep -v mattinclude/webuntumac) && docker rmi -f mattinclude/webuntumac
 </code>
 <br><br>
 Stop / Remove ALL docker containers: